 Dana Devine O'Malley, Five Hens Baked Goods

 For some, Dana of Five Hens Baked Goods is an enigma.
-With her tasty wares appearing only at pop-up shops, you could find them most recently at Echo, sometimes at Denning's Point Distillery for their tasting and music nights, and previously at Wickham Studio's holiday pop-up experience.
-As with Kit, my first exposure to her was at the CherryBomb pop-up, where I sampled her famous marshmallows and loved them - and I don't usually even like marshmallows.
-You can find Five Hens products more regularly now in the Chocolate Shop on the East End of town.
-Lucky for us, this weekend Dana will be at the bar at A Little Beacon Space, serving this deliciousness, as well as some other treats during the complimentary Happy Hour that starts at 4pm on Saturday:
+Her tasty wares appear only at pop-up shops, most recently at Echo, sometimes at Denning's Point Distillery for their tasting and music nights, and previously at Wickham Studio's holiday pop-up experience.
+As with Kit, my first exposure to her was at the CherryBomb pop-up.
+There, I sampled her famous marshmallows and loved them - and I don't usually even like marshmallows.
+You can find Five Hens products more regularly now in the Chocolate Studio on the East End of town.
+Lucky for us, this weekend Dana will be at the bar at A Little Beacon Space, serving this deliciousness as well as some other treats during the complimentary Happy Hour that starts at 4 pm on Saturday:

 Kate Aubrey, Designer & Stylist

-One of Beacon's newest textile artists, Kate Aubrey, is bringing her printed scarves.
-Kate’s striking and playful textile art draws inspiration largely from her extensive travels and connection to nature; whether it’s the mesmerizing snowfalls of Canada or the flamenco dancers and music of Spain.
+One of Beacon's newest textile artists, Kate Aubrey, is bringing her printed scarves to the Lovely Little Pop-Up.
+Kate draws inspiration for her striking and playful textile art largely from her extensive travels and connection to nature; whether it’s the mesmerizing snowfalls of Canada or the flamenco dancers and music of Spain.
 Each design is created using multiple specialized textile design and fabric manipulation techniques.
-Her range of methods includes hand illustration, shibori dyeing and painting, which is subsequently digitally scanned.
-Kate’s latest collection of luxurious, wearable art pieces showcases bold, modern design and a timeless aesthetic.
-Using quality 100% silk satin and chiffon, modal and cashmere, silk and cotton and 100% fine wool, each digitally printed piece is part of a limited edition run of only 25.
+Her range of methods includes hand illustration, shibori dyeing, and painting, which is subsequently digitally scanned.
+Kate’s latest collection of luxurious, wearable art pieces fuses bold, modern design with a timeless aesthetic.
+Using high-quality 100% silk satin and chiffon, modal and cashmere, silk and cotton and 100% fine wool, each digitally printed piece is part of a limited-edition run of only 25.

 So dig out of the freshly fallen snow, and come to this two-day only pop-up shop!